Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Results

 \subsubsection{Cooling signature and stream mass}

-To assess the cooling occurring in the mixing layer, we compute, as a post-process, the net cooling emission of the gas in each cell under a temperature threshold $T_{\rm{u}} = \left(T_{\rm{mix}} + T_{\cgm}\right)/2$.
-This threshold targets only the emissions in the mixing layer.
+To assess the cooling occurring in the mixing layer, we compute the net cooling emission of the gas in each cell below a temperature threshold $T_{\rm{u}} = \left(T_{\rm{mix}} + T_{\cgm}\right)/2$.
+This threshold targets only the emission in the mixing layer\footnote{We discuss and analyze these thresholds in Appendix~\ref{app:Mass_thr}.}.
 The gas in the stream, being in equilibrium between heating from the UV background and cooling, produces negligible net cooling, and therefore we do not define any lower bound.
 We found that a small variation of the threshold does not affect our results.
+Note that we exclusively consider net cooling.
+Including cooling induced by photonionization from the UV background might result in an overestimation of the total cooling, as our simulations do not account for self-shielding.
 The cooling rate is integrated over all gas under $T_{\rm{u}}$ and subsequently averaged over time, starting at the point where the mixing layer reaches the quasi-steady state: \footnote{in practice, a fixed time of $t=5t_0$ is used for all simulations.
 As depicted in the time profile plot in Appendix~\ref{app:Res} and Appendix~\ref{app:Mag_Mod}, the mixing layer in all simulations reaches a quasi-steady state (Equation \ref{eq:steadystate}), i.e., a roughly constant stream mass growth/loss, net cooling emissions, and magnetic field growth.}

-where the factor $\pi R_{\stream}$ is an integration around the stream axis to mimic a cylindrical stream.
-The stream radius is $R_{\stream}=1 \, \kpc$ in all our simulations, and the brackets,